-When your are under some stress, you feel like to to get rid of it by blowing stuff up in video games.
+When your are under some stress, you feel like to to get rid of it by blowing stuff up in video games, in games like csgo, that you can play with different resources online.
 Trust me — it’s a great way to relieve your stress levels.
 I find dual-stick shooters are best, according to me touch screen controls usually work out well.
 Kick Ass Commandos has only a select few missions available, but don’twory developer will be adding more as development moves forward, and also add a campaign of some kind.
 With the available content you can only manage to get about two hours out of the game, but that was without replaying any levels, and only playing on the Medium difficulty.

 what will surprise you is Kick Ass Commandos was its outstanding level designs.
 Every level crafted with specific intentions and ideas in mind.
 Game inspires chaotic actions from the player, but you can’t go into every situation head first with your guns blazing.
 You will inevitably get killed in any of the game’s 4 difficulty settings.
 Diving in and out from behind cover is absolutely integral during some situations in the game.
 There are also different objectives for completing each level, such as getting to “da choppa” and collecting classified files.
 The variety of mission objectives and well-crafted levels kept each playthrough feeling fresh and satisfying, despite me doing the same “rinse and repeat” actions of shooting bad guys.